Hst0411/NYCU_Parellel_Programming_2024/README.md

 - `5` CUDA Programming
 - `6` OpenCL Programming - https://hackmd.io/w_711eM4TZeWuK27ar8HcA?view

-Final Project - Acceleration-of-FP-Tree-construction
----
+# Acceleration-of-FP-Tree-construction (Open MPI)

 This repository contains a C++11 implementation of the well-known FP-growth algorithm, published in the hope that it will be useful.
-I tested the code on three different samples and results were checked against [this other implementation](http://www.borgelt.net/fpgrowth.html) of the algorithm.
+I tested the code on three different samples and results were checked against [this other implementation](http://www.borgelt.net/fpgrowth.html) of the algorithm and use MPI method to construct FP-tree in parallel.

 The files `fptree.hpp` and `fptree.cpp` contain the data structures and the algorithm, and `main.cpp` contains a few tests.

+The file `MPI_tree.cpp` contains the FP-tree parallelized using the MPI method.

 Compile the code using the appropriate options for C++11 (e.g. `-std=c++11` using g++).

-### branch - jett
+### branch

-* Use OpenMP to parallelize the FP-tree construction
+* Use MPI to parallelize the FP-tree construction

 * Parallelize the process by dividing it into two parts:
     * Build frequency item set